 There are no direct equal rights implications.
-All decisions on complaint investigations are made on the individual facts of the case taking into account the Council's Code of Practice for dealing with Complaints, the Children's Social Care and the Health and Adult Social Care complaints procedures.
+All decisions on complaint investigations are made on the individual facts of the case taking into account the Council's Code of Practice for dealing with Complaints, the Public Health, the Children's Social Care and the Health and Adult Social Care complaints procedures.